NelsonGahima/ebovar_pipeline/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This pipeline is licensed under the MIT License.